faenrandir/a_careful_examination/documents/miscellaneous/bednar.md

 1. [Moral agency means you are free to obey the commandments](https://www.youtube.com/watch?v=mmErOV9oQZ8)
 1. [Abruptness at hotel room](https://www.reddit.com/r/exmormon/comments/d2axrq/found_this_gem_on_fb_this_morning/)

-\*\* some points originally compiled by [hasbrochem](https://www.reddit.com/r/exmormon/comments/6zdgyc/what_is_it_with_bednar/dmuhajx/)

----
+## Positive or Neutral

-Some accounts of Bednar by former or questioning Mormons are favorable or somewhat favorable:
+Some accounts of Bednar by former or questioning members that are favorable or somewhat favorable:

 * "[Honest, direct, and even a little self-deprecating](https://www.reddit.com/r/exmormon/comments/8ppkm3/return_report_david_a_bednar_visit/)"
 *  "[he appeared to be anything but [pharisaical] ... when he spoke with us](https://www.reddit.com/r/mormon/comments/ca6w4x/mormon_pharisees_be_like_add_your_own/et9cehf/)"

-[I also remember one account where a former member praised him for his focus, commitment and dedication, etc... need to find source]
+*some points originally compiled by [hasbrochem](https://www.reddit.com/r/exmormon/comments/6zdgyc/what_is_it_with_bednar/dmuhajx/)*